-https://institute.mercy.org.au/wp-content/uploads/2020/08/ISMAPNG-Ministries-200204.pdf
+[Note: The information in the booklet is still current, even though it was produced before the establishment of Mercy Ministry Companions.] https://institute.mercy.org.au/wp-content/uploads/2021/12/ISMAPNG-Ministries-Updated-2021-002.pdf

-You might also like to watch some of the following video clips in which Sisters, staff and volunteers speak about their involvement in some of ISMAPNG's ministries.
+You might also like to watch some of the following video clips in which Sisters, staff and volunteers speak about their involvement in various ministries.